microsoft/teams-powerapps-app-templates/Area Inspection/Documentation/inspection.md

 Before using this app:

-1. Find the app in Teams store.
-2. Install the app.
+1. Install the app.
-3. Set up the app for the first use.
+2. Set up the app for the first use.

-For details about the above steps, go to [Use sample apps from the Teams store](use-sample-apps-from-teams-store.md).
+For details about the above steps, go to the [App Installation Guide](https://github.com/microsoft/teams-powerapps-app-templates/blob/main/INSTALLATION.md).

 ## Label setup